Avishka-4/Avishka-4/README.md

 I am fascinated by the inner workings of digital systems and inspired by the endless possibilities that technology offers.
 I enjoy tackling complex problems and finding innovative solutions while staying curious about emerging trends in the tech world.
 Exploring new advancements motivates me to learn and grow continuously.
 I take joy in breaking down challenging concepts into simpler ideas, which helps me understand and apply them effectively to real-world situations.
 Technology truly fuels my curiosity and creativity.

-* 🌍  I'm based in Sri Lanka
+* 🌍  I'm live in Sri Lanka
 * ✉️  You can contact me at [avishkanishada73@gmail.com](mailto:avishkanishada73@gmail.com)

 ### Skills